 “This may seem out of place, but when I speak of sales, I speak of the ability to help others connect the dots.
 Sales, in my opinion, is the ability to connect a client's goal with your company's capability and creatively lead a client through the confusion that may arise when faced with challenges.
 Sales, in this case, is to act as a guide, to lead the client to a place where their goals can be met with your trusted offering.”

-If you missed Mark’s presentation on ‘Why sales skills should be part of the CS toolkit’ at the Customer Success Festival, then you're in luck – you can become a member and access hundreds of hours of recordings of our past events. 🎟️
+If you missed Mark’s presentation at the Customer Success Festival, then you're in luck – you can become a member and access hundreds of hours of recordings of our past events. 🎟️